tubbo/homer/README.md

 Note that the aforementioned files should not be edited manually, the `homer alias` and `homer plugin` tools are meant to manage the files for you.

+In addition to creating these initial files, it also runs `git init` in your home directory, effectively making the entire thing a Git repository.
+In order to prevent massive repo sizes and accidentally checking in unsafe credentials, Homer does not initially add any files to this repo, except for a `.gitignore` which ignores all files by default.
+To add files to the repo, you need to use `homer save` or run `git add -f` in your home directory.

 ## Development